 You are the expert of you.
-Sometimes when struggling with making a decision, people seek out advice from loved ones and of course their friends and family have the best intentions but the problem, is that no one is truly able to be completely objective and a lot of times people use their own life experience and that’s
+Sometimes when struggling with making a decision, people seek out advice from loved ones and of course their friends and family have the best intentions but the problem is that no one is truly able to be completely objective.

 Often, people base their advice on their own life experience so it’s not always the best advice for someone else.
 Just because something worked really well for your best friend Katie, doesn’t meant that it’s going to work for you.
 You and your BFF, while you may have tons in common, you are two completely different people with different life experiences and different souls.

 I wish that more people realized how detrimental giving advice can be, and that we need to allow our loved ones (and clients) to trust themselves and their own intuition as they make the decisions that are best for them.

 I remember I was shocked when during one of my first classes in graduate school, I learned that as a therapist you are not supposed to give advice.
 I literally thought that that’s what therapists DID!
 My mind was blown, and I was beyond intrigued.
 Wait, if therapists aren’t supposed to give advice, what are we supposed to do, and more importantly how the hell do we help our clients?
 On that day, I learned that helping someone from the heart is more important than giving advice.
 As I started working with clients, it became so clear to me why I needed to encourage them to tap into their own intuition.
 My job is not to lead; my job is to be a humble passenger on their journey; they are the tour guide who leads their own life; their own heart and soul carries the compass that will lead them to healing and peace.

 Helping someone who is grappling with a decision takes some practice, but anyone can do it.
 You need to be one-hundred percent non-judgmental and accept the client fully.